dfelinto/blender-manual/manual/render/camera/introduction.rst

    Camera Display panel

-- :guilabel:`Limits`
+Limits
    Toggles viewing of the limits on and off.

-- :guilabel:`Mist`
+Mist
    Toggles viewing of the mist limits on and off.
    The limits are shown as two connected white dots on the camera line of sight.
    The mist limits and other options are set in the :guilabel:`World` panel, in the :doc:`Mist section </world/mist>`.

 .. figure:: /images/Manual-Camera-camera-view.jpg